Invenietis/CK-Core/CK.Core/AutomaticDI/README.md

 tied to a endpoint context - currently the "front context" notion is ubiquitous).
 Once these evolutions will be done, the corresponding duck types will be available here.

+Similar attributes related to CKSetup process are also defined here in CK.Core.
+See [CKSetup](CKSetup) directory.

 ## IRealObject